-4.3.2 SANITARY UTILITY VAULTS AND CLEANOUTS
+4.3.2 SANITARY UTILITY STRUCTURES AND CLEANOUTS

-Provide utility vaults on sanitary systems adjacent to all buildings to which laterals from the building are directly connected.
+Provide utility structures on sanitary systems adjacent to all buildings to which laterals from the building are directly connected.
 Where sanitary laterals exceed 20', a clean out shall be provided just outside the building.
 Laterals shall be a maximum of fifty feet (50').
 The cleanouts shall be installed in a concrete pad flush with the surface and be HS-20 rated.

-Utility vaults shall occur at changes in direction and in straight runs at a maximum of 200'.
-Utility vaults shall have a minimum 48" inside diameter with shaped flow troughs at the bottom.
-Utility vault frame and cover shall be HS-20 rated, providing a minimum 24" clear opening for access.
+Utility structures shall occur at changes in direction and in straight runs at a maximum of 200'.
+Utility structures shall have a minimum 48" inside diameter with shaped flow troughs at the bottom.
+Utility structure frame and cover shall be HS-20 rated, providing a minimum 24" clear opening for access.
+No type of concrete or brick filled cover shall be used.
+This includes storm and sanitary structure covers, clean outs and valve boxes.
+Powder coating may be accepted with prior approval from the University Architect and E&U.

-Utility vaults with an invert change of 18" or two times the inlet pipe diameter-whichever is greater shall be provided with drop piping outside the utility vault.
-Joints in precast utility vaults (inside and outside) shall be filled with non-shrink grout and finished smooth.
-Utility vaults shall be coated from inside with vapor/moisture penetration preventing epoxy coating and from the outside with bitumastic/coal tar based waterproof coating.
+Utility structures with an invert change of 18" or two times the inlet pipe diameter-whichever is greater- shall be provided with drop piping outside the utility structure.
+Joints in precast utility structures (inside and outside) shall be filled with non-shrink grout and finished smooth.
+Utility structures shall be coated from inside with vapor/moisture penetration preventing epoxy coating and from the outside with bitumastic/coal tar based waterproof coating.

-Pipe connections to utility vaults shall be made with flexible rubber boots.
+Pipe connections to utility structures shall be made with flexible rubber boots.
 At existing structures install sleeve prior to connection.
 Use flexible, mechanical clamps, grout and water stop for a leak-proof connection.